Ginkgo Biloba or Maidenhair Tree - Uses And Health Benefits

-- It also improves sleep, combats stress and nervous fatigue, fights diabetes, restless legs syndrome, varicose veins, hemorrhoids and improves libido.
+- It also improves sleep, combats stress and nervous fatigue, fights diabetes, restless legs syndrome, varicose veins, haemorrhoids and improves libido.

-- Ginkgo promotes healthy metabolism and functioning of the body organs and slows down aging.
+- Ginkgo promotes healthy metabolism and functioning of the body organs and slows down ageing.
 It improves mood and lifts depression.